Skip to content

 It depends on what's up there, how much of it, and how hard the access is.
 A tight two-storey with no manhole takes a lot longer to clear than a low-set with an easy hatch.
 I don't publish a flat removal rate because every roof is different.
 Send me your address and I'll have a look, tell you whether removal is even necessary, and give you a fixed-price quote, with no deposit to pay.

-Can cellulose be vacuumed out and reused?+
+Can Cellulose Fibre Insulation be vacuumed out and reused?+

 Is it safe to remove old insulation yourself?+